color-theory/cppFundamentals/01-Principals/notes.md

 Novice programmers tend to dismiss the importance of documentation, particularly when they are simultaneously designer, programmer, and user of a small program.
 Will you remember what your code will do weeks after it is written?

+## Verification

+* You can prove the correctness of some algorithms
+* State loop invariants in your programs

+An **assertion** is a statement about a particular condition at a certain point in an algorithm.
+An **invariant** is a condition that is always true at a particular point in an algorithm **Loop invariants** are conditions that are true before and after execution of an algorithm's loop.

+If you show that Assertion A1 is true and Statement S1 executes which leads to A2 being true.